DTC vs. Wholesale: How to Track Profitability by Channel

 Wholesale looks simple — ship pallets, receive payment.
 In reality, the cost structure is layered and often opaque.

-Trade spend and promotional allowances are usually the single largest channel-specific cost in wholesale.
+- Trade spend and promotional allowances: This is usually the single largest channel-specific cost in wholesale.
 Slotting fees, temporary price reductions (TPRs), off-invoice discounts, and scan-based promotions can consume 15-30% of gross wholesale revenue.
 If you are not tracking trade spend as a percentage of gross revenue by retailer, you are flying blind.

-Broker commissions of 3-7% of net sales are standard if you use a broker or sales agency.
+- Broker commissions: If you use a broker or sales agency, you are paying 3-7% of net sales as commission.
 Some brokers also charge monthly retainers or per-store fees for merchandising and demos.

-Deductions and chargebacks beyond trade spend include compliance violations, shortages, and damaged goods.
+- Deductions and chargebacks: Beyond trade spend, retailers deduct for compliance violations, shortages, damaged goods, and a range of other reasons.
 Budget 1-3% of gross wholesale revenue for unplanned deductions.

-Freight and logistics to retailer distribution centers, including fuel surcharges, lumper fees, and routing charges, typically run 5-10% of wholesale revenue.
+- Freight and logistics: Outbound freight to retailer distribution centers, including fuel surcharges, lumper fees, and any retailer-imposed routing charges.
+Freight as a percentage of wholesale revenue typically runs 5-10%.

 Amazon-Specific Costs